Thank you for visiting the INDONESIA HP Store

 Styluses keep your screen cleaner and more smudge free than your fingertips ever could.
 They can also be used on public touch screen machines like ATMs or payment stations.
 Avoid the dirt and debris from other people’s fingers by substituting a stylus for your fingertips.

-The resurfacing and reinvention of the modern stylus pen has brought attention to the three different types of styluses available on consumer markets.
+The resurfacing and reinvention of the modern touch screen stylus pen have brought attention to the three different types of styluses available on consumer markets.

 A capacitive touch screen uses an electrostatic field that registers contact when the field is distorted by a conductor.
 A capacitive stylus functions exactly like your finger by making screen contact via electrostatic field disruption.